jmnanony/GettingAndCleaningProject/README.md

 run_analysis.R

-This file provides in coded format the instructions to transform the original data into the required tidy data set and write the to an output file:
+This file provides in coded format the instructions to transform the original data into the required tidy data set and write that to an output file:

 tidyset.txt